Online Reputation Management – 10 Tools That Will Help

 Results can be filtered by time, including specific ranges, language, and type of result.
 The best feature of Topsy is its ability to decipher who drives the conversation by clicking the “influencers” tab on the left-hand side.

 6. Tweet Alarm

 Tweet Alarm is a very simple alert system that sends a Google email every time your search term of interest is mentioned on Twitter.
-It’s a useful tool if you would like to join conversations about your product or business with users that you are not already connected to via Twitter.
+It’s a useful tool to join conversations about your product or business with users that you are not already connected to via Twitter.
 It’s very easy and completely free.

 7. Search the Deep Web

 Pipl searches go far beyond a simple search term.
-Pipl will find mentions of names in articles long forgotten by most, and any social media profiles, public court documents, criminal records, resumes and news articles among other results.
+Pipl finds mentions of names in articles long forgotten by most, any social media profiles, public court documents, criminal records, resumes, and news articles among other results.

-This search is geared specifically toward people, so using it to search a brand name isn’t very useful.
-If, however, you want to search yourself because you are the founder of your company, or any of employees, the amount of information that can be dredged up from this site is astounding.
+Geared specifically toward people, using it to search a brand name isn’t very useful.
+If, however, you want to search yourself because you are the founder of your company or any of your employees, the amount of information that can be dredged up from this site is astounding.

-Many of the listings are useless and inaccurate diversions from paid sponsors such as Intelius and Instant Checkmate, which is why the service is free, but many useful results pop up such as old news articles, old pictures and old social media profiles that may no longer be used but can still be viewed on the web.
+Many of the listings are useless, inaccurate diversions from paid sponsors such as Intelius and Instant Checkmate.
+This is why the service is free.
+However, many useful results pop up such as old news articles, pictures, and social media profiles can still be viewed on the web.

 8. Track Yahoo Answers

 If you are a registered Yahoo user, you can be the first to answer questions about your own brand or business field.
 Simply type in a search phrase.
 Then, click in for answers.